 I (Marissa) notice this often with my 18-month-old twins.
 They poke and prod at each other, push each other down, tug each other’s hair, but much to my dismay, almost never communicate or play in any real, “aww, look at that twin bond!” kind of way.

 Thus it’s common toddler behavior for one-year-olds not only to ignore other children, but also to hit, push, or generally be rough with them.
 They aren’t terrible people; it’s just part of the exploration drive.
-Some experts say that one-year-olds can’t differentiate between people and things, and that they can be just as destructive to other kids as they are to objects (like that fancy glass vase from your wedding that you should have probably placed out of reach…).
+Some experts say that one-year-olds can’t differentiate between people and things, and that they can be just as destructive to other kids as they are to objects (like that fancy glass vase from your wedding you probably should’ve placed out of reach…).

 It’s a good idea never to leave toddlers alone with pets at this age, because a one-year-old may unintentionally harm a cat or dog; in fact, this is how many dog bites occur.